wp-hotelier/wp-hotelier/readme.txt

 4. WP Hotelier - Admin calendar.

 == Changelog ==

+= 2.3.0 - 2020-11-25 =
+* Add - WP 5.6 ready.
+* Add - PHP 8 ready.
+* Add - New template for the search form.
+* Add - New template for the toggle rates button.
+* Tweak - Introduced several hooks to facilitate third party integrations.

 = 2.2.0 - 2020-03-13 =
 * Add - Add the possibility to name seasons.